Tactile Graphics

 Fax: 703-993-4743

-Tactile graphics are raised surface representations of non-textual information, such as graphs, maps, or diagrams, allowing those who are visually impaired to better understand the content.
+Tactile graphics are raised surface representations of non-textual information, such as graphs, maps, or diagrams, allowing those who are blind or who have low vision to better understand the content.
 By request, ATI staff will provide tactile graphics to students, faculty, and staff with a documented print disability.